 _

-This 19th-century church is installed in one of the buildings of the former Ursuline convent created in 1626 and closed during the Revolution.
-You can visit it for free during the building’s opening hours.
-It houses several works of art by renowned local artists and will give you a good overview of art history from the 15th to the 19th century.
-After your visit, don’t miss going to see the Saint-Antoine Gallery on the side of the church, which houses the enigmatic Caravaggio by Philippe de Béthune and various religious art objects.
+This 19th-century church is housed in one of the buildings of the former Ursuline convent created in 1626 and closed during the Revolution.
+You can visit it for free during the building’s opening hours; it contains several works of art by renowned local artists and will give you a beautiful overview of the history of art from the 15th to the 19th century.
+After your visit, don’t miss the Galerie Saint-Antoine on the side of the church, which houses the enigmatic Caravaggio by Philippe de Béthune and various religious art objects.

 37600 Loches